KevinMarquette/kevinmarquette.github.io/_posts/2017-02-05-Powershell-Chronometer-line-by-line-script-execution-times.md

 # Rich objects

 ## MonitoredScript
 While that report is fun to look at, we do have objects to work with.
+The `Get-Chronometer` command gives us a list of `[MonitoredScript]` objects.
 For each file specified, we get the execution time.

     Path          : C:\workspace\PSGraph\PSGraph\Public\Set-NodeFormatScript.ps1
     Line          : {[0003ms,0008,0000ms]  function Set-NodeFormatScript, [0000ms,...}